 Principle 6 – Benefit levels should not be based on the opportunity cost of not doing activities that are already illegal.

 Directly compensating the cessation of illegal activities creates many ethical and practical problems and may undermine respect for the law.
-However, in proposing benefit levels for consultation, one factor should be a consideration of the opportunity costs of foregone activities which are legal for communities to undertake.
+However, in proposing benefit levels during consultation, one factor should be taken into a consideration of the opportunity costs of foregone activities which are legal for communities to undertake.
 If this is not done, it is unlikely that consent will be given for REDD activities.

 Principle 7 - Community benefits should be set at a level that people are collectively willing to accept.

-Rather than focusing on theoretical, analytical approaches to setting benefit levels, consultation approaches may be more efficient and locally acceptable.
+In order to set benefit levels, consultation approaches should be taken, as being efficient and locally acceptable.
 At a minimum, benefits will need to be valued enough by local communities to influence their behaviour and to be perceived as fair given the levels of funding available.
-Further work will be required to assess what these levels are in particular cases.
+Further work may be required to assess what these levels are in particular cases.

 Principle 8 - Benefits should be delivered as a combination of different types, including strengthened resource rights, alternative livelihood projects, and additional bonus incentives (see Table).